We are committed to providing fast, efficient, and affordable software solutions that set new standards in the software development industry.

 If you select an existing file, R-Linux will ask you if you want to append or overwrite the file.

-> Viewer/Editor will save the data in the file
+> Viewer will save the data to the file